 Basic Script Execution Properties

-To change the execution properties of a Script, first select the object with the mouse and then use the Movicon "Properties Window".
+To change the execution properties of a Script, first select it and then use the Movicon "Properties Window" which appears.

 Priority

-The execution of a basic script resource can be done with different priorities: Above Normal, Normal and Below normal:
+The basic script resource can run according to which priority they have been given: Above Normal, Normal, and Below normal:

 Above Normal: Top priority